Last Updated on February 23, 2024 by Lindsay Delk, RDN

 The Best Nootropics for Anxiety

 Ashwagandha is an adaptogenic herb with roots in Indian Ayurvedic medicine.
+Ashwagandha may be considered the best nootropic for anxiety.
 Multiple studies have shown that ashwagandha can help treat anxiety, lower stress, and lower cortisol levels.
 The typical dose in the studies was around 250 to 600 mg of ashwagandha extract per day.
+This is the ashwagandha supplement I take.

 The Best Nootropic Foods and Nutrients for Anxiety